BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/lipidcane/README.rst

 sold as crude glycerol.
 The utility area includes on-site recirculation of cooling water and chilled water (Area 600).

+This biorefinery module makes preliminary assumptions on the lipid mass balance throughout the process and assumes that the lipid is 100% tri-acylglyceride.
+For a more accurate assessment of lipid-cane biorefinery configuration, checkout the biorefineries.oilcane module, which relieves assumptions around the lipid mass balance and compostion.
+Note that the name "oilcane" is prefered over lipid-cane, as it resonates better with non-scientific audience and is more consistent with how we talk about vegetable oils.

 Getting Started
 ---------------

-To load the biorefinery, simply import it.
-All data and variables are lazy loaded by the module:
+To load the biorefinery, simply import it and run the load function.

 .. code-block:: python